-Manatees are known to be gathered in warm and shallow waters, specially slow rivers, saltwater bays and coastal areas.
+Manatees live in groups mainly in warm and shallow waters, especially in slow rivers, salt water bays and coastal areas.
 Due to their low body fat they are susceptible to cold temperatures, therefore they migrate in winter through springs and estuaries.
-They are always resting, eating, and traveling.
-Actually, because of the manatee’s original location, the word “manatí” comes from the Taino’s, pre-columbian people of the Caribbean, meaning “breast”.
+Normally they're always resting, eating and traveling around.

-These creatures belong to the “Sirenia” family, having elephants, hyraxes and aardvarks as close relatives.
-There are 3 common types of manatees: the West Indian Manatee inhabits the shallow waters of rivers and coastlines of the Caribbean Sea and the Gulf of Mexico, the Amazonian Manatee inhabits the Amazon Basin, and finally the West African Manatee in West Africa.
+There are three common type of manatees: the West Indian Manatee that lives in the shallow waters of rivers and coastlines of the Caribbean Sea and the Gulf of Mexico, the Amazonian Manatee that inhabits the Amazon Basin and last but not least the West African Manatee that reside mostly in West Africa.